ChanderG/c-compiler/growth.md

 ###After a03ae696cade8cd00bc8b1d9648bb24ec28ece92
 Worries are on the static nature of symbol table.
 Also types are being represented as strings.
 Added necessary functions in symboltable, migrated c to fully cpp.

+###After 20a2131c0a108da0639804287d491df9b680cb77
+Moved offset initializer to function top.
+Mind you functions means only main.
+Also it just struck that the global symbol table means one level above.
+Mind you, have not found out how to manage multiple symbol tables.And accessing the right table from the right location.
+Added char and double w/ hardcoded size values.